steve-lebleu/kbox/README.md

 ## Dependencies

+Kbox uses [velocity.js](http://velocityjs.org/) to display progressive animations.
+If you have already linked velocity.js in your project, import the kbox.min.js file instead of kbox.pack.min.js.

-Kbox uses hody-icons font icon, packaged into the project.
+Kbox uses also hody-icons font icon, packaged into the project.

 ## Options